Where do I Go to Fill Out an On-line Crash Report?

 - There is damage to public property other than wildlife, i.e. a highway guardrail.

 Most radio stations report which areas are on accident alert.
 If you are involved in an accident and are not sure if your area is on accident alert, call the police.

 If the accident does not meet the criteria for a police response, do the following:

 - The drivers involved are required to exchange information.

-- File your accident report as soon as possible.
+- File your accident report online as soon as possible.

-A report can be filed either on-line or at the troop office or police station having jurisdiction where the accident occurred.
+A report can be filed either on-line or at a troop office where the accident occurred.

 If you supplied the Trooper with current insurance after the accident you will not be required to fill out a financial responsibility form.
 If you did not supply the Trooper with current insurance you will need to fill out a financial responsibility form within ten (10) days of the accident.
 Notify your insurace company/agent regardless if you received a citation or another party in the accident received a citation.
 If you have an occupied child restraint seat in your vehicle at the time of the accident, please notify your insurance company for possible replacement.
 The seat could have been damaged during the accident, which would jeopardize the future safety of your child.